f18m/rpi2home-assistant/README.md

 # TODO

-- Improve HomeAssistant DISCOVERY by publishing them only after HomeAssistant restarts
 - Eventually get rid of GPIOZERO + PIGPIOD which consume CPU and also force use of e.g. the queue.Queue due to the multithreading issues; replace these 2 parts with direct Raspberry PI GPIO access?